 Discussion

+Our study of advanced HIV revealed an incidence of adrenal insufficiency of 4.91%,

+T

-Our study of 549 participants with advanced HIV revealed an incidence of adrenal insufficiency of 4.91%, in the context of the previously determined South African prevalence of 3.6 per million (6)(ILR).
-In contrast with the afore-mentioned study whose cohort was predominantly white Africans with majority autoimmune adreanal insufficiency, our study population was predominantly Black Africans with predominantly infective adrenal insufficiency.
-The predominance of secondary adrenal insufficiency (74.07%) in this cohort suggests adrenal exhaustion from chronic ACTH stimulation due to the stressful primary medical condition (HIV) and its co-morbid conditions.
-The most common opportunistic infection was HIV’s terrible twin tuberculosis at (84%), followed by pneumonia (11.35%) and candida at (6.2%).
-Patients with adrenal insufficiency were associated with significantly higher extrapulmonary TB and cryptococcus neoformans, both of which are aids-defining illnesses and potential causes of AI.
-The estimated prevalence of TB (all ages, all forms) is South Africa in 2018 was 737 per 100,000 population (19) , this in part explains why TB features prominently in our cohort.
-When CD4 counts were divided in tertiles, patients were significantly younger in the lowest CD4 tertile with p=0.016, compared to the remaining tertiles.
-This may be due to delayed presentation or poor access to resources, including the referral system.
+The most common opportunistic infection was tuberculosis at (84%), followed by pneumonia (11.35%) and candida at (6.2%).
+Patients with adrenal insufficiency were associated with higher risk of extrapulmonary TB and cryptococcus neoformans, both of which are AIDS-defining illnesses and potential causes of AI. .

-As expected the highest log viral loads were found in the lowest CD4 tertile and were associated with significantly low white cell counts, lymphocytes and neutrophil counts in the same tertile, with p=0.001, p=0.011 and p=0.002, respectively.
-This is not surprising because HIV is cytotoxic T helper cells which in turn leads to dysregulation of B cells with attendant alteration of cytokine release.
-HIV infected T cells directly suppress the growth of the bone marrow progenitors thus reducing hematopoiesis (20).
-On the other hand, neutrophil levels can be elevated by steroid-induced de-margination during inflammatory states, including HIV infection(21).
-The neutrophil counts were significantly lower in the AI versus the non-AI group with p=0.036, and a paradoxical sodium elevation in the AI group.
-We consider the lower neutrophil count in the AI group to be inappropriate and perhaps a marker of low cortisol state in advanced HIV which we consider to be a state of medical stress.
-Steroids can exert both pro and anti-inflammatory effect on the neutrophils depending on the inflammatory microenvironment (22).
+The neutrophil counts were lower in the AI versus the non-AI group and a paradoxical sodium elevation in the AI group.
 On the other hand, natural killer cell cytotoxicity (NKCC) lymphocyte dysfunction leading to increased infections has been associated with adrenal insufficiency (23), and increased mortality.
-The observed significant cryptococcal fungal infection in the adrenal insufficiency group may be explained by both numeric and functional decline in lymphocytes, which are primary responders against this infection and tuberculosisis.
-There was significantly higher opiate and diflucan use in the AI group, both of which can reduce enzyme activity, leading to lower adrenal cortisol production.
+The observed significant cryptococcal fungal infection in the adrenal insufficiency group may be explained by both numeric and functional decline in lymphocytesThere was significantly higher opiate and fluconazole use in the AI group, both of which can reduce enzyme activity, leading to lower adrenal cortisol production.
 Table 3